ethereum-alarm-clock/ethereum-alarm-clock/docs/architecture.rst

 This database tracks requests based on the address that submits them.
-This allows the :class:`RequestTracker` to be un-permissioned allowing any address to report scheduled transactions and to have them stored in their owne personal index.
+This allows the :class:`RequestTracker` to be un-permissioned allowing any address to report scheduled transactions and to have them stored in their own personal index.
 The address which submits the transaction request is referred to as the *scheduler address*.